Human-Singularity/gregory-ms-website/content/post/2025-05-25-gregory-ai-update-better-algorithms/index.md

 For more details or to contribute, visit our website or reach out directly to [team@gregory-ms.com](mailto:team@gregory-ms.com).

-Thank you again to everyone who continues to support Gregory AI!
+Thank you again to everyone who continues to support GregoryAi!

 — Bruno.